mestachs/blog/posts/2022-11-21-postgres-command-line.md

 In my current work, I've combined a few tools to get a feeling of "what's running" when we have problems :

-- thread stack (jstack, signal for ruby process,...), logs, http logs
+- thread stack (jstack, signal for ruby process,...), logs, http logs, top
 - the queries on postgres

 and generally this give a few supsects to investigate (no need of pricey apm ;)).